Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 variant for the current user profile.include: 10For variant data to resolve, the entry must be fetched with linked optimization references included.

-Use include: 10 on Contentful's Delivery API call:
+Use include: 10 and one CDA locale on Contentful's Delivery API call:

-The in-tree reference implementation centralizes this pattern in
+The React Native reference implementation centralizes this Contentful fetching pattern in its application helper layer.

 Pass the baseline entry to <OptimizedEntry> and render with a render prop that receives the